cmpilato/dockerized-viewvc/README.md

 This stack gives you the optional of running ViewVC either using its Python-based standalone server, or as a WSGI application under Apache HTTP Server.

-First copy the `docker-compose.yml.template` file to `docker-compose.yml`, then edit the YAML file to set the value of the `VIEWVC_MODE` environment variables to either `httpd` or `standalone`, as suits your desired mode of operation.
+1. Copy the `docker-compose.yml.template` file to `docker-compose.yml`

+2. Edit the `docker-compose.yml` file to set the value of the `VIEWVC_MODE` environment variable to either `wsgi` or `standalone`, as suits your desired mode of operation.

+3. By default, the Docker stack will expose the service on host port 8080.
+If you want to use a different port, replace 8080 with the port of your choice in the "ports" mapping.

 Running the Stack